mirror/dd-wrt/src/router/glib20/libglib/docs/reference/girepository/migrating-gi.md

 | `g-ir-generate`  | `gi-decompile-typelib`  |
 | `g-ir-inspect`   | `gi-inspect-typelib`    |

+In addition, some command-line options have been changed.

-In addition, the `--version` option for `g-ir-inspect` has been renamed to `--typelib-version` in `gi-inspect-typelib`.
+The `--version` option for `g-ir-inspect` has been renamed to `--typelib-version` in `gi-inspect-typelib`.

+The `--includedir` option to `gi-decompile-typelib` treats the given directories as most-important-first, consistent with `gi-compile-repository --includedir` and `gcc -I`.
+`g-ir-generate` treated `--includedir` options as least-important-first.

+The unimplemented `g-ir-compiler --module` option has been removed in `gi-compile-repository`.

+The unimplemented `g-ir-generate --shlib` option has been removed in `gi-decompile-typelib`.

+`gi-inspect-typelib` only accepts one namespace parameter. `g-ir-inspect` accepted multiple namespaces, but would only inspect the first one, with the others being ignored.